“From the minute you’re born, you’re running out of time.” ~ Mickey Rooney

 According to the Los Angeles District Attorney files, Elizabeth was living in Miami Beach in 1943.
 She arrived at the peak of the Art Deco movement in the area.
 Hundreds of structures were built between 1923 and 1943, making the Art Deco District of Miami Beach the largest concentration of Deco architecture in the world.
 The city, which was incorporated in 1915, was also a leading beach resort destination.

-In early December, 1943 Elizabeth worked at the Rosedale, Miami’s premier delicatessen, located at 1437 Washington Avenue in Miami Beach.
+In early December, 1943 Elizabeth worked at Big Dave’s Rosedale Delicatessen and Restaurant, Miami’s premier delicatessen, located at 1437 Washington Avenue in Miami Beach.
 The Rosedale was one of the first delicatessens that served Jewish-style fare in Miami.
 Soon after she worked there, the restaurant moved from Miami Beach to Miami.
 At the time, she lived a little over half a mile away at the El Mar Hotel at 220 21st Street.
 It was at the El Mar that she received the inscrutable telegram from Washington, D.C. that read, “A promise is a promise to a person of the world.”

 The Roney Plaza (“Might I remind you Mr. Halliday, this ain’t the Roney Plaza.”: Alan Ladd, Box 13), the jewel of Miami Beach hotels, built in 1926, was located at 2301 Collins Avenue.
 It took up the entire block on Collins, between Twenty-third and Twenty-fourth Streets.
 The hotel faced the ocean and offered gracious accommodations for guests.
 The Roney Plaza was just three blocks from Mammy’s restaurant (“Where the Stars Come Out at Night and Play Until Dawn”), where Elizabeth worked for Meyer Yedlin in the “latter part of 1944,” according to the D.A.
 Files.
 Mammy’s was located at 2039 Collins Avenue on the northwest corner of the Vanderbilt Hotel.
 Another restaurant, Pappy’s, was located at 2001 Collins Avenue, at the southwest corner of the Vanderbilt.